 Trichy is the fourth largest city in Tamil Nadu.
 It is located on the banks of river Cauvery.
-Another name of Trichy is Tiruchirappalli.
+Another name of Trichy is called us Tiruchirappalli.
 This city has numerous temples and monuments.
 It is an important tourist destination in Tamilnadu.

 Tiruchirappalli has beautiful churches, mosques and missions dating back to 1760s.
 This trading city has fine infrastructural facilities.
 Modern Trichy is developed around the Rock Fort and it is a commercial city as well as pilgrim centre.
 It has well connected roads and Railways to all the important cities in our country.
 Trichy airport has flights to Chennai, Sharjah, Kuwait, Singapore, Malaysia and Colombo etc.